Global geometry and topology of spacelike stationary surfaces in the 4-dimensional Lorentz space: Gauss-Bonnet type formulas

 \section{Gauss-Bonnet type formulas}

-After discussing singular ends and their indices in detail, now we are prepared to state and prove the following main result: \begin{theorem} Let $\vec{x}:M\rightarrow \mathbb{R}^4_1$ be a complete stationary surface given by \eqref{x} in terms of $\phi,\psi,\mathrm{d}h$ which are meromorphic functions/forms defined on a compact Riemann surface $\overline{M}$ (such surfaces are called \emph{algebraic stationary surfaces}).
+After detailed discussion of singular ends and their indices, now we are in the position to state and prove the following index theorem. \begin{theorem} Let $\vec{x}:M\rightarrow \mathbb{R}^4_1$ be a complete, oriented stationary surface given by \eqref{x} in terms of $\phi,\psi,\mathrm{d}h$ which are meromorphic functions/forms defined on a compact Riemann surface $\overline{M}$ (i.e., it is of algebraic type).
 It may have good singular ends, but no bad singular ends.
 Then the total Gaussian curvature and total normal curvature are related with the indices at the ends $p_j$ (singular or regular) by the following formulas:

-From \eqref{eq-deg1}\eqref{eq-deg2} we have equivalent identities:
+From \eqref{eq-deg1} \eqref{eq-deg2} we have equivalent identities: